Kaszanas/DatasetPreparator/README.md

 > [!NOTE]
 > Instructions below are for reproducing the result of the SC2EGSet dataset.
 If you wish to use the tools in this repository separately for your own dataset, please refer to the **[Table of Contents](#detailed-tools-description)**.

-To reproduce our experience with defining a dataset and to be able to compare your results with our work we describe how to perform the processing below.

 ### Using Docker

 We provide a release image containing all of the scripts.
 To see the usage of these scripts please refer to their respective ``README.md`` files as described in [Detailed Tools Description](#detailed-tools-description).